-We recorded bad debt expense related to accounts receivable of \$1,424 during the year ended December 31, 2019.
-The amount was recorded in selling, general, and administrative expense in the statement of operations.
+We recorded bad debt expense related to accounts receivable of \$118 and \$1,424 during the years ended December 31, 2020 and 2019, respectively.
+The amount was recorded in selling general, and administrative expense in the statement of operations.

 5. PROPERTY AND EQUIPMENT